MicrosoftDocs/fabric-docs/docs/data-factory/connector-sharepoint-online-list-copy-activity.md

 1. The SharePoint List Online connector uses service principal authentication to connect to SharePoint.
 Follow these steps to set it up:

 1. Register an application with the Microsoft Identity platform.
 To learn how, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).
-Make note of these values, which you use to define the linked service:
+Make note of these values, which you use to define the connection:

     - Application ID
     - Application key